Mantrelio/physics-engine/README.md

 # physics-engine

-Physics engine library built with TypeScript is designed for basic physics simulations on your web application built.
+Physics engine library built with TypeScript that is designed for basic physics simulations on your web application built.

 ## Features